salsita/inStyle/README.md

         text-decoration: underline // footer .links li:hover a { };
 ```

-How does this work?

-If some of the compound selectors inside `in()` are found in the current cascade, they're modified by the additional queries.
-If not found, they're expected to be a parent of the current selector and prepended instead.
+The `in()` query is mapped onto the current selector chain.
+Any compound elements found are modified upwards of the current nest, otherwise they're expected to be a parent and prepended instead while respecting the logical order of query.

-Stops at first best match upwards from the current selector and can modify multiple separate compound selectors at the same time.
 Infinitely nestable, accepting multiple queries and excluding any invalidated parent group selectors.

+String parameters are validated by SASS internal `selector-parse()`, so any errors in the attribute query will be reported on compilation.

 ```Sass
 ul,